flatironinstitute/sciware/26_DataFormats/main.md

 - Some files are for publication
   - These require the most care and thought
-- Some files are for internal use or short duration
-  - Everything lasts longer than you intend
-  - Everything becomes more important than you thought
-  - You definitely forgot something in your file name
 - Many fields have standard practice
   - If you do something else, have a good reason
+- Some files are for internal use or short duration
+  - But listen to optimistic pessimism!
+  - It'll be more important & useful longer than you think

 ## Simple vs Composite Data